mpanunto/NFDRS_FEMS/README.md

 Specify a start and end date for the data download in MM-DD format.
 This will filter the historical data range to the user's specified "season" when calculating percentile breakpoints and percentile tables for each index.

 ### Create Charts (optional)
 If requested, charts are created for each of the user's specified indices.
-The user must also specify if the FEMS 'Production' or 'Staging' environment should be used for downloading the current year and forecast data.
+The user must also specify if the FEMS "Production" or "Staging" environment should be used for downloading the current year and forecast data.

 When requesting charts, the historical data only needs to be downloaded and processed a single time.
 Users may generate charts at any time by specifying an output directory still containing the previously downloaded and processed historical data.